Last Updated on June 6, 2023 by The Noms

-Shake and strain into glass. > > Add the dash of club soda. > > Stirrings Authentic Grenadine Cocktail Mixer, 12 Ounce | Pack of 1
+Shake and strain into glass.

+Add the bitters and dash of club soda.

+Stirrings Authentic Grenadine Cocktail Mixer, 12 Ounce | Pack of 1

 HIC Citrus Juicer Reamer with Handle and Pour Spout, Heavyweight Glass

 Shamrock and Chevron Irish Theme Paper Drinking Straws - St Patrick's Day Supply - Green and Gold Foil - 100 Pack - Outside The Box Papers Brand